putyourlightson/craft-blitz-cloudfront/README.md

 composer require putyourlightson/craft-blitz-cloudfront
 ```

+## Usage

-You can then select the purger and settings either in the control panel or in `config/blitz.php`.
+Once installed, the CloudFront Purger can be selected in the Blitz plugin settings or in `config/blitz.php`.

 ```php
 // The purger type to use.